Why Can Some Animals Live in Urban Environments While Others Cannot?

 Another feature of successful city dwellers has to do with their physical abilities.
 Urban areas contain lots of strange obstacles, such as fences and buildings.
 In order to get around, animals need to be able to comfortably climb these barriers.
 Agility can also be crucial to finding food that’s lying in trash cans, dumpsters or other receptacles.
 Animals may also need to climb over or around obstacles to avoid roads and other dangerous areas.

-Some species thrive in urban environments because the species they typically compete with don’t.
+Some animals thrive in urban environments because the species they typically compete with don’t.
 If their predators or other animals that eat the same things as them aren’t around, there’s less danger or competition for food.
 This leads to spikes in these species’ populations and encourages them to stick around the cities where life is easier for them.
 Urbanization is changing the environment as well as the ways animals live.
 As urban environments expand, wildlife is adapting, often out of necessity.
 As this continues, which it likely will, highly adaptable species will have some advantages over those that can’t change their lifestyles as readily.

 About the author